avnet-iotconnect/iotc-nrf-sdk/README.md

 You can increase the MAIN_APP_VERSION number, rebuild the app, upload app_signed.bin into IoTConnect and push an OTA to your board.
 The board will update itself if the new version is greater (string comparison) than the currently running version.

-### Known Issues

-* When building from the Segger Embedded Studio IDE, the user needs to acces at least once *Project->Configure nRF Connect SDK project->menuconfig* and confirm at least once, in order to ensure that CONFIG_PARTITION_MANAGER_ENABLED is set to "y" in mcuboot configuration.
- This can be validated in *board_build*/mcuboot/zephyr/.config.

 ### Other Things to Note